jadius5/hello-new-world/readme.txt

-This is my first file in a git repository.
+This is my first file in THIS git repository.
+Now I made changes and committed this new version.